chowed/restaurants-open/README.md

 ## Feedback

-Interested in hearing feedback on:
+Interested in hearing specific feedback on:
-- folder structure currently, and what a good folder structure might look like if the project becomes complex e.g. wanting to query restaurants that contain a specific dish, returning all restaurants within proximity, etc
-- the solution I have used and what a better solution would be
+- the solution I have used and what a better solution would be.
+I noticed a // TODO in the `Restaurant` constructor but I haven't done anything there, so I've probably done it a different way than expected
 - code readability
 - formatting
+- variable, file, and function names
+- function documentation and code comments
+Other comments are welcome and appreciated

 ## Glossary
 - epoch: time elapsed since the start of specified period
 - epoch day: minutes elapsed since 00:00 that day
 - epoch week: days elapsed since Monday
-- segment: one of the opening_hour portions (each separated by `;`)
+- segment: one of the `opening_hour` portions (each separated by `;`)
 - period: referring to day(s) the restaurant is open on
 - duration: refering to times of the day the restaurant is open